digitalunited/components/README.md

     {
         return $data;
     }

+    // Override the classes the wrapping div will obtain.
+    // parent::getWrapperDivClasses() returns ['namespace-componentname']
+    protected function getWrapperDivClasses()
+    {
+    }

     // May be used to implement logic such as post-type registering or whatever public function main()